Asian Brussels sprouts with soy sauce and honey become wonderfully caramelized when baked.

 Ingredients

-Fresh Brussels sprouts: By far one of my favorite vegetables to make.
-Sometimes I make life easy by buying them pre-washed and cut in half.
+- Fresh Brussels sprouts: By far one of my favorite vegetables to make.
+Sometimes I make life easy by buying them pre-washed and sliced.
 But it's not difficult to prep them yourself.

-Light soy sauce: I almost never use traditional soy sauce.
+- Light soy sauce: I almost never use traditional soy sauce.
 I find it too salty.
-You can also use a gluten-free alternative and add salt as needed.
+You can also use a gluten-free alternative.

 Variations